chantalsantos7/dfa-challenge-1-airport/docs/domain-models-test-plan.md

 - test that plane has taken off from airport - planesArray length decreased by 1
 - test that the plane that takes off was the plane that was told to take off - plane ID can't be found in array any more
 - test that array doesn't change if the planeID supplied is not already at the airport
-- test that array doesn't change if the parameter Plane is null
-- test that function throws an error if an invalid data type is passed as a parameter

 6. As an air traffic controller, I want to check if a plane is already at the airport, so I can either tell it to take off or allow it to land.